Do you have a plan on how to increase holiday party revenue at your FEC?

 The truth is, you’re probably working on this right now—it’s likely why you’re reading this article!
 You are a hungry FEC owner or operator.
 Or maybe you’re a hungry sales, marketing, or customer success lead at a family entertainment center or event facility.

-Additional Tips to Improve Holiday Party Revenue at Your FEC
+Improving Holiday Party Revenue at Your FEC

 1. Create a Holiday Plan

-You’ll want to consider the following:
+As you plan, you’ll want to consider the following:

-Which holiday party options you’ll offer, plus:
+- Which holiday party options you’ll offer, plus:

-Which ticked events you’ll offer, plus:
+- Which ticketed events you’ll offer, plus:

-Monthly Events Calendar A Year-Round, Fun-At-A-Glance Resource for Event Opportunities at Your Facility
+Not sure what types of holiday events to consider?
+Check out our Monthly Events Calendar: A Year-Round, Fun-At-A-Glance Resource for Event Opportunities at Your Facility.

 2. Capture the Moment with Social Media

-Before your guests arrive to your facility, be prepared with “Instagrammable” moments and clear calls-to-action on how to share those moments.
-Here are a few ideas:
+Before your guests arrive at your facility, be prepared with “Instagrammable” moments and clear calls to action on how guests can share those moments on social media.

-- A postcard with a contest, challenge, or coupon
+- A postcard with a contest, challenge, or coupon:

 - A QR code linking to your social media

-Clear directions on what you’d like the customer to post or share
+- Clear directions on what you’d like the customer to post or share

-Specific details about your social handle and custom tag information (#partywithPCS)
+- Specific details about your social handle and custom tag information (#partywithPCS)

-Any rules or guidelines
+- Any rules or guidelines

 While the above is a must-do activity for growth, don’t wait for your customers to post their experiences—be proactive!
 Consider having your guests sign a photo release so you can use their happy, smiling faces on your social media pages.

 It’s important to always ask for permission when using images online.
-You might also consider including all your release forms in your digital waivers!
+You might also consider including all your release forms in your digital waivers.